 A Checklist for Managing Employees at Small Businesses

 Without a formal HR department, it can be challenging for small business owners and managers to manage employees and handle difficult situations.
-No matter how small your company, it is important to set formal policies, properly document job performance and follow any applicable regulations to avoid damaging morale and your bottom line.
-This checklist will help you maintain excellent employee relationship and boost productivity.
+No matter how small your company, it is important to set formal policies, properly document job performance, and follow any applicable regulations to avoid damaging morale and your bottom line.
+This checklist will help you maintain excellent employee relationships and boost productivity.
 If you have questions about an employment law matter call your LegalShield provider law firm.

 2. Set up a personnel file for every employee.
-Each file should contain the employee’s resume, job description, signed policy documents and any other documents related directly to job performance.
-A personnel file should not contain personal details such as medical information, financial history, social security number, race, gender, nationality, sexual orientation or any other personal information not directly related to job performance.
+Each file should contain the employee’s resume, job description, signed policy documents, and any other documents related directly to job performance.
+A personnel file should not contain personal details such as medical information, financial history, social security number, race, gender, nationality, sexual orientation, or any other personal information not directly related to job performance.
 Personal information should be kept in a separate file not to be used in evaluating an employee’s performance.

 3. Provide feedback and set concrete goals for improvement.
 Avoid taking punitive action to correct a concern.
 Do not badmouth the employee around the office or talk to them in an unprofessional manner.
 Set specific goals and put them in writing for the employee to sign and acknowledge.
 If an employee fails to meet the goals you have set then you can take further action.